 Entering into the 21st century, Lagoon catamarans have established themselves as a leader in producing cruising cats.
 Some of the best design innovations of the second millennium include wide side windows offering a 360 degree view, an innovative flybridge and a hybrid engine.
 In fact, the Lagoon 420 Hybrid was the first serial production catamaran with a diesel-electric engine.

 The most exciting edition to the Lagoon family is the Lagoon 630 MY – the ultimate luxury catamaran.
 In addition to comfort and excellent design, the 630 MY offers high quality performance and efficiency.
 In a matter of two weeks, the Lagoon 630 MY “Circumcat” completed a transatlantic crossing from the Canary Islands to Saint-Martin.
 Recently, we featured Nr.13, the Lagoon 630 MY in our Boat of the Week.
-Read more about this deluxe boat here.
 You can also rent the Lagoon 630 MY while sailing in Croatia exclusively through Zizoo.
-You can also check out our other catamarans offered in the Mediterranean and the British Virgin Islands.
+You can also check out our other catamaran rental in the Mediterranean and the catamaran charter in the British Virgin Islands.